Tochemey/goakt/README.md

 #### Logging

 A simple logging interface to allow custom logger to be implemented instead of using the default logger.

+### Encryption and mTLS

+GoAkt does not support at the moment any form of data encryption or TLS to prevent any form of mitm attack.
+This feature may come in the future.

 ### Testkit